csmets/Server-Driven-UI/docs/signals.md

 }
 ```

 Say Bob wants to update his phone and address details.
 Without using `SignalValuePair` we'd have to manually map the value to a field.
-For example:

 ```json
 {